abhishek-paliwal/2020-LEELA-RECIPES/content/besan-chakki-mohanthal.md

 2. Add water to knead a stiff dough.
 Then break small lump from the kneaded chickpea dough, bind it and press gently to give muthia shape.
 3. Heat ghee & fry the muthia, on low flame until they turn golden brown in color.
 4. Let the muthias cool down a little, grind the roasted muthia chunks to prepare a grainy textured mixture.
 5. Now it's time to prepare the sugar syrup for the chakki.
-Take 1.5 Boul sugar in a pan.
+Take 1.5 Bowl sugar in a pan.
 Add 1½ cup water to the pan and then turn on the flame.
-Cook it until sugar dissolve completly put saffron & cardamom in the sugar syrup for taste & aroma.
+Cook it until sugar dissolve completely put saffron & cardamom in the sugar syrup for taste & aroma.
-6. Check the consistancy, if there is1and half long thread than the syrup is ready.
+6. Check the consistency, if there is1and half long thread than the syrup is ready.
 7. Put churma to the pan & roast it a little (at least for 5 min.) with 4Tbsp.
 Ghee.
 8. Add churma to the sugar syrup mix well.
 8. Take the ghee then grease the plate with the ghee.